-Most people think of crafting as a fun hobby, but in fact, it’s a very big business.
-The total size of the U.S. creative product industry is nearly $44 billion, according to recent research from the Association for Creative Industries (formerly the Craft & Hobby Association), and a whopping 63% of U.S. households participated in at least one creative activity in the past 12 months.
+Most people think of arts and crafts as a fun hobby, but in fact, jobs in crafting is a very big business.
+The total size of the U.S. creative arts industries is $36-plus billion, according to the Association for Creative Industries (formerly the Craft & Hobby Association).

 Arts and crafts stores aren't the only employers looking to hire crafty folks.
 If you have a knack for crafting and building—assembling things, decorating, designing, etc.—you might be surprised to find that there are numerous types of careers where you can make use of your creative skills.

-Using data from the Bureau of Labor Statistics and PayScale, Monster found 10 jobs hiring crafty workers.
+Using data from Monster, the Bureau of Labor Statistics, and PayScale, we found 10 jobs in crafting.
 Check out the list below, and click through to get your craft on.

 What you’d do: Produce miniature models of a product.
 Many model makers work for architecture firms, but others work for craft-oriented companies, helping to design prototypes and improve on current designs.

 What you’d need: A degree in motion arts or 3-D animation is typical, and you must be able operate computer drawing and design software like CAD (Computer Aided Design).

 What you’d make: The median pay for a CAD designer is $24.14 an hour.